Seahawks notes: Shaquill Griffin, Jarran Reed questionable vs. Rams but expected to play

-One of the Seahawks’ goals entering the 2020 season was to not just get to the playoffs, but get there with as healthy of a team as possible.
+One of the Seahawks’ goals entering the 2020 season was not to just reach the playoffs, but to get there as healthy as possible.

-That’s always a goal, of course, but coach Pete Carroll particularly lamented how injuries to key players derailed the team’s postseason a year ago, hitting not just the running back position but also the offensive line and tight end positions.
+That’s always a goal, of course.
+But a year ago coach Pete Carroll lamented how injuries to key players derailed the team’s postseason, hitting the running backs, offensive line and tight ends.

-But as the Seahawks get set for Saturday’s wild-card playoff game against the Rams Saturday at Lumen Field, they are as healthy as they have been at just about any point this season.
+This year, as the Seahawks prepare for Saturday’s wild-card playoff game against the Rams at Lumen Field, they are as healthy as any point this season.

 Seattle declared just two players as questionable for Saturday’s game — cornerback Shaquill Griffin (hamstring) and defensive tackle Jarran Reed (strained oblique)

-But in comments to media after practice, Carroll said he expects each to play.
+But in Zoom comments to media after practice Thursday, Carroll said he expects both to play.

-Carroll said Griffin was “just a little bit tight” and that “we just wanted to give him a day” off.
-Griffin had not previously been mentioned on the injury report this week.
-Carroll said Griffin’s injury is not the same as the one that held him out of four games earlier this season.
+Carroll said Griffin was “just a little bit tight” and added that “we just wanted to give him a day” off.
+Griffin had not been mentioned on the injury report this week.
+Carroll said Griffin’s injury is not the same as the one that held him out of four games this season.

-As for Reed, who was injured against the 49ers Sunday, Carroll said he practiced Friday and “did fine. … he’s ready to go.”
+As for Reed, who was injured against the 49ers on Sunday, Carroll said he practiced Thursday and “did fine. … He’s ready to go.”

-Everybody else on the 53-man roster was cleared to play, including strong safety Jamal Adams, who began the week with an uncertain status but told media Wednesday there was “no way” he wouldn’t play.
+Everybody else on the 53-man roster was cleared to play, including strong safety Jamal Adams, who suffered a shoulder injury Sunday but told media Wednesday there was “no way” he wouldn’t play.

-Assuming Griffin can play, then Seattle will have what has become its starting secondary over the second half of the season intact.
-And assuming Reed can play, then Seattle will also have intact what has been its preferred starting front seven down the stretch with the emergence of rookie linebacker Jordyn Brooks and the acquisition of end Carlos Dunlap.
+Assuming Griffin can play, Seattle would have its starting secondary over the second half of the season intact.
+And assuming Reed can play, Seattle would have intact its preferred starting front seven down the stretch, with the emergence of rookie linebacker Jordyn Brooks and the acquisition of end Carlos Dunlap.

-Also intact will be the team’s preferred starting offensive line, for just the sixth time all season — left tackle Duane Brown, left guard Mike Iupati, center Ethan Pocic, right guard Damien Lewis and right tackle Brandon Shell.
-Shell has missed five of the last six games and Iupati the last two, with only Brown and Lewis making all 16 starts.
+Also intact will be the starting offensive line, for just the sixth time all season — left tackle Duane Brown, left guard Mike Iupati, center Ethan Pocic, right guard Damien Lewis and right tackle Brandon Shell.
+Shell has missed five of the past six games and Iupati the past two, with only Brown and Lewis making all 16 starts.

-But with the playoffs approaching the starting line is ready to go with both Shell and Iupati listed as full participants in practice Thursday.
-Last year, the Seahawks played the playoffs without starting center Justin Britt and Iupati while Brown had knee surgery late in the year and played only in the divisional loss to Green Bay.
+Shell and Iupati were listed as full participants in practice Thursday.
+Last season the Seahawks played the playoffs without starting center Justin Britt and Iupati.
+Brown had undergone knee surgery late in the year and played only in the divisional loss to Green Bay.

-Seattle scored at least 31 points in all five games this year when it played with its preferred starting offensive line.
+Seattle scored at least 31 points in all five games this season with its preferred starting offensive line.

-Seattle also will have its full complement of tight ends with veteran Greg Olsen returning this week after missing the 49ers game to allow his foot to heal further — Olsen was also a full participant Thursday.
+Seattle also will have its full complement of tight ends with veteran Greg Olsen returning this week after missing the 49ers game to allow his foot to heal further.
+He was a full participant Thursday.

-And the Seahawks will have all three running backs with Carlos Hyde returning from an illness that caused him to miss the 49ers game.
-Also back is rookie DeeJay Dallas, who was a full participant again Thursday after missing the last two games with an ankle injury.
+And the Seahawks will have all three running backs, with Carlos Hyde returning from an illness that caused him to miss the 49ers game.
+Also back is rookie DeeJay Dallas, who was a full participant Thursday after missing two games because of an ankle injury.

 Rams list Goff as questionable

 The Rams, meanwhile, continue to have some intrigue over who will start at quarterback — Jared Goff or John Wolford.
-Goff was officially listed as questionable after having thumb surgery following an injury suffered Dec.
-27 against the Seahawks, but for the third straight day he also was a limited participant in practice, getting at least some work in.
-Wolford started last week in LA’s 18-7 win over Arizona, running six times for 56 yards.
+Goff was listed as questionable after having thumb surgery following an injury suffered Dec.
+27 against the Seahawks, but for the third consecutive day he was a limited participant in practice, getting at least some work in.

+Wolford started last week in L.A.’s 18-7 win over Arizona, running six times for 56 yards.

 “We’ll see what happens,” Carroll said.
 “We don’t know who’s going to play.
-We’re preparing for both quarterbacks but we are aware that John has run the football a little bit and coaches, see that in him, so, we may see more of that.”
+We’re preparing for both quarterbacks, but we are aware that John has run the football a little bit, and coaches see that in him, so we may see more of that.”

 Taylor may play in postseason